 If you experience any of these symptoms, your dentist will most likely recommend non-surgical endodontic therapy to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.

-To provide you with a better understanding of endodontic therapy, we have provided the following multimedia presentation.
-Many common questions pertaining to root canals are discussed.
+To provide you with a better understanding of endodontic procedures, we have provided the following multimedia presentation.
+Many common questions pertaining to root canal therapy are discussed.

 Serving Redmond & the nearby Washington cities including:Bellevue WA • Issaquah WA • Kirkland WA • Woodinville WA • Duvall WAMonroe WA • Seattle WA